ffrancis/Image_feature_detection/README.md

 Additional functions:
 =====================
-You can use other haar classifiers to detect other specific features in images.
+You can train/use other haar classifiers to detect other specific features in images.